 We make a lot of decisions every day.
 Some simple, some difficult, and some we don’t even notice.
-How can we make our employees make the right decisions in a way that they grow personally and contribute effectively to the organization?
+How can we make our employees make the right decisions so that they grow personally and contribute effectively to the organization?
 Read about nudge theory in practice - while it is used to influence employee behavior.

-“On an average, a human brain makes 35,000 decisions each day,” says Barbara Sahakian, a clinical neuropsychology professor at the Cambridge University and the author of the book Bad Moves: How decision making goes wrong, and the ethics of smart drugs.
+“On an average, a human brain makes 35,000 decisions each day,” says Barbara Sahakian, a clinical neuropsychology professor at Cambridge University and the author of the book Bad Moves.
+How decision-making goes wrong, and the ethics of smart drugs.
 Just choosing what we eat constitutes at least 200 decisions.
 Fascinating, isn’t it?

 “We often like to think that we’re very rational and logical.
 But we’re not.
 And, if you want to really reach people, if you want to communicate with them, if you want to persuade them, you need to figure out how to talk to the unconscious part of their mind.”

-Human beings are extremely emotional and the decision-making process is greatly affected by emotions.
-So much so that, some behavioral economists have suggested that only up to 30% of the decisions we make are rational, and 70% emotional.
+Human beings are highly emotional, and the decision-making process is greatly affected by emotions.
+So much so that some behavioral economists have suggested that only up to 30% of the decisions we make are rational and 70% emotional.

 To put it into simple words, a nudge is nothing but a simple, subtle cue that naturally leads people to make choices that YOU want them to make.
-It’s not about penalizing them in any way or limiting their freedom if not acted in a certain way, but to help their decision-making process easier
+It's not about penalizing them in any way or limiting their freedom if they have not acted in a certain way, but to help their decision-making process be more manageable.

-Richard Thaler emphasizes on three ethical principles when it comes to nudging:
+Richard Thaler emphasizes three ethical principles when it comes to nudging:

-- It should be as easy as possible to decide against a nudge, and
+- It should be as easy as possible to decide against a nudge.

 1. Nudging to build better managers